-That year’s convention ran from Aug.
-19-21, during which time Shaman also received an RPSC President’s Award in honour of his service to the society.
+The announcement came during the 88th RPSC Convention in Kitchener-Waterloo, Ont., which ran from Aug.
+19-21 of that year.
+Shaman also received an RPSC President’s Award in honour of his service to the society at the three-day convention.

 “Tony is that rare person who not only willingly collaborates for the good of the cause, but prefers to work that way,” said then RPSC President George Pepall.
 “Whether it’s an imminent deadline, a technical point on the hyphen or the comma, or an obstreperous would-be writer, Tony remains composed and good-humoured.
 Sometimes his editor’s role must seem thankless, but let that no longer be true.”